SpenceKonde/DxCore/megaavr/libraries/USERSIG/README.md

 ### `USERSIG.length()`

 This function returns a `byte` containing the number of bytes in the user signature space (32 on DA, DB, and DD-series parts.

+---
+## Compatibility considerations
+On megaTinyCore, the USERSIG library is much simpler - it can be written at byte granularity without the number of erase and write cycles being amplified, so no buffer is kept, no write is ever pending, and everything written is immediately comitted to NVM.

+To ensure code compatibility with megaTinyCore 2.5.11 onwards (earlier versions do not have standins for flush(), erase() or pending()) you need only ensure that your code does not malfunction if write() and update() always returnes a 1, pending always returns a 0, and no functions ever return error codes (negative values); this is something it *really should do anyway* - It is a bug in your code if that situation is not handled correctly.

+Do not call the internal functions (the ones defined in USERROW.h and preceeded with `__`.
+They are not documented here).
+They do not exist for megaTinyCore at all.
+Further, we reserve the right to make arbitrary changes to those internal functions in any way as we see fit to correct bugs, improve performance and support additional parts.
+Such changes would be accompanied bythe necessary changes to the exposed interface so that no breakage occurred.

+---

 ## Advanced features